Which Foods Should I Avoid While Breastfeeding?

 Should I avoid food allergens while breastfeeding?

 Nope!
-You should not avoid or limit major allergens (milk, eggs, peanuts, tree nuts, soy, wheat, fish and shellfish) while breastfeeding, unless medically necessary.
+You should not avoid or limit major food allergens (milk, eggs, peanuts, tree nuts, soy, wheat, fish and shellfish) while breastfeeding, unless medically necessary.
 In fact, the opposite is true.
-Restricting your diet may adversely affect your baby’s nutrition because exposing the immune system to the “offending” foods can actually help the body learn to tolerate them.11, 12
+Restricting your diet may adversely affect your baby’s nutrition because exposing the immune system to the “offending” foods may help the body learn to tolerate them.1112

-The bottom line: Eat a varied diet to train your growing baby’s immune system from the start.
+The bottom line: Eat a varied diet to impact your growing baby’s immune system from the start.

 Which foods should I limit or avoid while breastfeeding?

 It is best to limit or avoid some additives, chemicals, and medications while breastfeeding.1314